State taxes and the military: What servicemembers and their advisors need to know

-Additional editor's note: The Veterans Benefits and Transition Act of 2018 (VBTA) amends the section of MSRRA that deals with spouses of military members.
+Author's note: The Veterans Benefits and Transition Act of 2018 (VBTA) amends the section of MSRRA that deals with spouses of military members.
 The act allows the non-military spouse to elect to use the servicemember’s residence for state tax purposes even though the two did not share the same residence or domicile prior to the move.

 Joining the military and serving the country on active duty is a great honor.
 It also means some extra considerations for servicemembers and their families, sometimes in unforeseen ways.

 Servicemembers frequently move from post to post, base to base, and duty assignment to duty assignment.
 That means finding new schools, acclimating to a new environment, finding the right home, and often being away from family.

 Servicemembers also have a lot to navigate when it comes to taxes.
 Key benefits that active duty members of the military receive include:

 - Housing and subsistence allowances

 - Travel and family allowances, including certain types of educational expenses, all of which are not subject to taxation